sdpython/pyensae/_doc/sphinxdoc/source/index.rst

 Description
 -----------

-This project contain helpers used at the `ENSAE <http://www.ensae.fr/>`_ for teaching purposes.
+This project contains helpers used at the `ENSAE <http://www.ensae.fr/>`_ for teaching purposes.
 It requires `github/pyquickhelper <https://github.com/sdpython/pyquickhelper/>`_.

 The main function is used to download data used for my teachings at the